Priyanka-sharma181/Chatbot-Development-Guide/docs/source/config_settings.rst

 .. note::
    Make sure before moving to the below steps, you have installed the required tools.
 If not then follow this `guide <installation.rst>`_

-Make Changes In Starter Kit:
+Make Changes In Starter Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Open the cloned respository in your preferred code editor
 2. Navigate to **.env.text** file and change it's name to **.env**.
 Update the value of .env file with your actual data.